ngiann/GaussianVariationalInference.jl/docs/src/index.md

 ## What's this package for?

-This package implements approximate Bayesian inference: it approximates a posterior distribution with a full-covariance Gaussian distribution[^1].
+This package implements a particular type of approximate Bayesian inference: it approximates a posterior distribution with a full-covariance Gaussian distribution[^1].